LucaFranceschini/trace-expressions/README.md

 ## Examples
 Different examples can be found in `examples`.
-Every folder usually contains a "good" and a "bad" example, that are accepted or considered errors by the monitor, respectively.
+Every folder is a different example and usually contains the following files
-Also, a Prolog file containing the specification is included.
+- "good" (correct) and "bad" (buggy) version of example;
+- Prolog specification file (`.pl`);
+- `readme` explaining what is wrong about the example;
+- `transpiled` directory with ES5 code (for Jalangi2), if needed.